Coronavirus in NZ: Pupil tests positive, Logan Park High School closes for 48 hours

 A Dunedin high school student has tested positive for coronavirus.

-The school the pupil attends, Logan Park High School, will now close for at least 48 hours.
+The school the pupil attends, Logan Park High School, will now close for at least two days.

 The pupil is New Zealand's 12th confirmed coronavirus patient after three more cases were confirmed earlier today.

+The new cases included a Wellington father and son who had recently returned from the United States.

-His father, aged in his 40s, recently returned from Germany and earlier tested positive for the virus.
+The high school student's father, aged in his 40s, recently returned from Germany and earlier tested positive for the virus.

-Two of the Dunedin man's family members, including the student, had been in isolation after showing symptoms of the virus.
+Two of the Dunedin man's family members, including the student, had been in isolation after showing symptoms.

-The man only developed symptoms five days after returning, so there was no risk to others on the plane he travelled on, Director-General of Health Ashley Bloomfield said earlier today.
+The man had only developed symptoms five days after returning, so there was no risk to others on the plane he travelled on, Director-General of Health Ashley Bloomfield said earlier today.

-Logan Park High School had been advised to close for 48 hours and "casual contacts" of the student - staff or students who have been more than two metres away and/or have had less than 15 minutes contact - need to self-isolate.

-"They will be able to return to school as usual when the school re-opens," a statement from the Southern DHB said.

 READ MORE: